Travel Report Mallorca (Jan and Mar 2019)

 Mallorcans call the peninsula meeting place of the winds.
 The northernmost tip of the Mallorcan world has bizarrely shaped by wind and water.
 Staircases, walls, paths and the lighthouse at Cap de Formentor were built on the rocks in 1892 in a step-by-step and stumbling way.
 You can do very nice short hikes or just enjoy the ride on the mountain road.
 Aviod the summer though.
 Then the street is closed because of “overcrowding” and a bus is in service.

 From Camp de Mar there are some beautiful trails to Paguera or Cala Fornells, where you can also visit the Torre and have a beautiful panoramic view of the bays.
 Or you walk in the other direction to Puerto d’Andratx (6km), where you can relax in the harbor.

 For those who want a photographic challenge, I can only recommend the pond on the golf course.
 Here – of course, completely undisturbed, except for a few golfers – some rare bird species (such as the black redstart or the little grebe) have settled in and every now and then you see a wild rabbit or an eagle.

 But you should ask for permission before you make your way to the pond, unless you live in the adjacent Hotel Steigenberger.
 Here you have direct access, although not “official” 🙂

-Palma de Mallorca: Palma is always worth a visit!
-The city attracts with the great cathedral, many shops and the very large harbor with really good cafes.
+The capital is always worth a visit!
+Palma attracts with the great cathedral, many shops and the very large harbor with really good cafes.
 If you want to enjoy a great view over Palma, we recommend – during the day – the hotel Castillo son Vida for lunch or coffee.
 From the terrace of the hotel you have a great view.